 2) Everything we do has the important ones - your students, your children - at its heart.
 Our designs, ideas, motivation are all child-centred.
 If a resource isn't going to hook them in or help learning to stick, we don't do it.

-Yes, we're a bit quirky, but those two foundations of using experience and putting the kids central are what we're really about.
+Yes, we're a bit quirky, but those two foundations of using experience and putting students central are what we're really about.
 Other resource companies may have SATs pages offering practice questions and past papers, but we think differently.
 This, then, is the sparky approach to SATs.*

 Of course they are.
 As a way of finding out where students are at before they start a topic, what they've learned at the end of it, what's stuck and what's not, as well as giving students the chance to show what they can do, they're very efficient and extremely useful.
 That's why they're so popular all over the world.
 They work.
 Somewhat.